dsc-courses/practice.dsc10.com/problems/pretest/rates.md

 # BEGIN PROB

 Your professor for PTS 1: _Principles of Taylor Swift_ can grade 150 homeworks in 50 minutes.
-The PTS 1 TA can grade 150 homeworks in 75 minutes.
+The TA can grade 150 homeworks in 75 minutes.
 If the professor and TA work together, how many minutes will it take them to grade 150 homeworks?
+Solve this problem without a calculator.

 ( ) 25 minutes
 ( ) 30 minutes